 CONSOLIDATED

-2015 2014
+2016 2015

 \$'000 \$'000

 Investment Securities

-Balance at beginning of the financial year 13,521 14,186
+Balance at beginning of the financial year 13,532 13,521

-Purchases 11 -
+Purchases - 11

-Acquisitions through business combinations - 829
+Acquisitions through business combinations 192 -

-Redesignation of available-for-sale investment securities as equity accounted investments - (1,494)
+Disposals (2) -

-Balance at end of financial year 13,532 13,521
+Balance at end of financial year 13,532

 Although the Consolidated Entity considers that its estimates of fair value are appropriate, the use of different methodologies or assumptions could lead to different measurements of fair value at Level 3.
 However, changing one or more of the inputs to reasonably possible alternative assumptions would not change the fair value of Level 3 financial instruments significantly relative to total assets or equity.